Interview Query

 • Creating business insights (which drive business decisions).

-Twitter is often cited as one of the best places to explore datasets.
-Not only are existing datasets numerous, but the core user demographic for Twitter is extensive, and is home to communities of polarizing ideologies, as well as raw, and genuine opinions.
+X is often cited as one of the best places to explore datasets.
+Not only are existing datasets numerous, but the core user demographic for X is extensive and home to communities of polarizing ideologies and raw and genuine opinions.

-The authenticity of Twitter datasets makes them great for businesses to explore trends that drive business decisions.
+The authenticity of X datasets makes them great for businesses to explore trends that drive business decisions.

 We have gathered five datasets that you can use to form a project around (linked below).
 Each of the datasets can be of varying specificity, and they will tackle: